Michael James Lewis

-Michael James Lewis is an American race car driver born on December 24, 1990, in Laguna Beach, California to parents Steve Lewis (Owner of the famed Nine Racing Midget Team & former owner of Performance Racing Industry) and Loretta Lewis.
-As a young, up-and-coming Race Car Driver, Michael has competed in a diverse number of racing vehicles including Formula 3, Formula BMW, Ford Focus Midgets, Touring Cars, Late Model Stock Cars, Quarter Midgets, & Go-Karts.
-Michael also officially tested a Formula One car for Scuderia Ferrari F1 in the F60 chassis on November 15, 2011 (as a result from his accomplishments in Formula 3 Italia).
-Michael's passion for racing is paramount and he enjoys every aspect of his racing career.
-The Laguna Beach, California native is known for his professionalism, work ethic, and he lives every day for woodwork.
+Michael James Lewis (born December 24, 1990) is an American race car driver born in Laguna Beach, California.
+He is the son Steve Lewis, who is the owner of the famed Nine Racing Midget Team & former owner of Performance Racing Industry and Loretta Lewis.
+He has previously competed in Formula 3, Formula BMW, Ford Focus Midgets, Touring Cars, Late Model Stock Cars, Quarter Midgets, & Go-Karts.
+Lewis also officially tested a Formula One car for Scuderia Ferrari F1 in the F60 chassis on November 15, 2011 (as a result from his accomplishments in Formula 3 Italia).